sarvatra71-tech/chatgpt-clone-gemini/DEPLOYMENT.md

-# Deploying ChatGPT Clone to Vercel
+# Deploying Enkay LLM ChatClone to Vercel

-This guide will walk you through deploying your ChatGPT clone with Google Gemini integration to Vercel.
+This guide will walk you through deploying your Enkay LLM ChatClone with Google Gemini integration to Vercel.

 ## Prerequisites